omerbartal/no-dog-zone/README.md

 - Done!

 # Contributing
 This is a very new project.
 I've never managed an open source project so any help would be great, even managing contributions and building procedures would be helpful.
-If there's interest this project can grow.

 Please feel free to contact me directly if you're interested.
 That's the best way to show interest in the project :)